How To Open A Dispensary In New Jersey

 - Friends and family – You can reach out to family and friends for financial assistance or even a no-interest loan.
 Getting loans from family and friends who believe in your business plan is a good idea because they fully understand the risks involved in lending money to your startup business.

 - Partners – The cannabis industry is full of people looking to break into it.
-Forming a partnership could be beneficial for both parties, making this a great potential source of investment capital.
+Forming a partnership could benefit both parties, making this a great potential source of investment capital.

-- Cannabis Business Loans – A growing number of lenders who are willing to work with and fund cannabis businesses are emerging.
+- Cannabis Business Loans – A growing number of lenders willing to work with and fund cannabis businesses are emerging.
 You can get a loan from a cannabis-specific credit union or bank.

 - Crowdfunding – Startups are increasingly turning to crowd funders for help with funding.
 This method, however, could take several months or even longer to raise the funds you’ll need to get your business off the ground.